Saja-401-advanced-javascript/class-09/README.md

 ### Review

-* delete unnecessary comment lines inside your files
+* Delete unnecessary comment lines inside your files.

--
+* Use `use strict;` and get an eslint ignore for it.

+* I recommend for you to use eslint extension to your editor, it will make it easy for you to see lint errors while you  are typing your code.